Wyoming Court Records

 A criminal court case trial in Wyoming has three essential parts:

-- Pre-trial phase: this phase comprises arrests, indictments, arraignments, preliminary hearings, a pre-trial conference, or pre-trial motions to suppress or dismiss.
-Essentially this phase serves to test the case’s credibility and determine if it is worth going to the main trial.
+- Pre-trial phase: This comprises arrests, indictments, arraignments, preliminary hearings, a pre-trial conference, or pre-trial motions to suppress or dismiss.
+Essentially, this phase tests the case’s credibility and determines if it is worth going to the main trial.
 Many cases do not progress beyond the pre-trial stage.
-Some get dismissed, while some bypass the major trial through a plea bargain onto a sentencing hearing.
+Some get dismissed, while some bypass the major trial through a plea bargain and go to a sentencing hearing.
 It happens when the defendant enters a guilty plea.

-- The trial phase: this is the trial proper, where the prosecutor must show the court using all evidence and arguments beyond every iota of doubt that the defendant is guilty of the crimes charged for.
+- The trial phase: This is the trial proper, where the prosecutor is required to prove to the court using all evidence and arguments beyond every iota of doubt that the defendant is guilty of the crimes charged.

-- Post-trial phase: it begins immediately after the trial.
-A criminal trial usually ends with a verdict.
-The offense involved can adjust post-trial activities.
-For example, felony cases that may attract capital penalties undergo a further review of evidence and deliberations before a sentencing hearing.
+- Post-trial phase: This begins immediately after the trial.
+While a criminal trial usually ends with a verdict, the offense being prosecuted may result in the adjustment of post-trial activities.
+For example, felony cases that may attract capital penalties undergo further review of evidence and deliberations before sentencing.
 Post-trial motions may also be an appeal to reduce the sentence or for a review by a higher court of jurisdiction.

 Can You Be Put on Trial Twice for the Same Crime in Wyoming?

-The United States constitution provides a Double Jeopardy Clause that does not permit a defendant to get convicted twice for the same crime.
+The United States Constitution provides a Double Jeopardy Clause that does not permit a defendant to be convicted twice for the same crime.
 It is a federal statute that all states of the federation, including Wyoming, adopt.
-Concurrent trials may take place, but only one conviction must emerge.
-It does not apply to cases of acquittal that later gets reversed upon new evidence.
+Concurrent trials may take place, but only one conviction may emerge.
+It does not apply to cases of acquittal that later get reversed upon new evidence.

 How Do I Lookup a Criminal Court Case in Wyoming?